htmartin/tools--data-pathway/Labs for data zero.md

 ## Module  1:

 ### DataCrunchers  story:
 	- Hi, my name is “Amber”.
 Welcome to DataCrunchers, we’re so glad that you accepted our internship position.
 You’ll find this opportunity fast-paced and exciting – you’ll get to work with all types of businesses and organizations to help them solve problems.
 Our team is working on some challenging projects right now, so let’s get you started.
 - Ice cream Shop lab - just add to that it is a project for data analysis for data crunchers.

-## Module  2:
+## Module  2: Data Collection / Storage
-Explain the characteristics of data, including formats, availability and methods to acquire. module group, two for data, engineering, and data formats.
-We're not quite sure where we're going to go with yet, but it'll be something around game data and game data sources and what you would do with different data sources.
+- TLO		Identify the primary components of data collection and storage We're not quite sure where we're going to go with yet, but it'll be something around game data and game data sources and what you would do with different data sources.

 ## Module 3: AIML:  a simple vision training tool:
 	- 1. show something to the camera and take a picture